ZhangBoSJTU/GPU_PBTE/README.md

 * https://github.com/ZhangBoSJTU/GPUPBTE
 ## Citations:
 Mandatory citation for any work used GPU_PBTE:

-If you use GPU_PBTE in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in GPU_PBTE:
+If you use GPU_PBTE in your published work, we kindly ask you to cite the following paper which describes the central algorithms used in GPU_PBTE

-[1] Zhang B, Fan Z, Zhao CY, Gu X. GPU_PBTE: an efficient solver for three and four phonon scattering rates on graphics processing units.
+  - Zhang B, Fan Z, Zhao CY, Gu X. GPU_PBTE: an efficient solver for three and four phonon scattering rates on graphics processing units.
 J Phys Condens Matter.
 2021 Sep 30;33(49). doi: 10.1088/1361-648X/ac268d.
 PMID: 34521073. https://iopscience.iop.org/article/10.1088/1361-648X/ac268d